tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 ### Exclusive Blood

 You gain a bonus bloodline spell slot, which you can use to spontaneously cast spells from your bloodline.
 You don’t choose the spell to cast in that slot after a full heal-up.
 Instead, you can use it to cast any spell from your bloodline, at the highest level you can cast.
-If the spell is a daily spell, the slot is expended until the next full heal-up (although in case of a breath spell, you still recharge it during the battle normally).
+If the spell is a full recovery spell, the slot is expended until the next full heal-up (although in case of a breath spell, you still recharge it during the battle normally).
 If the spell has a recharge roll after battle, and you succeed on the roll, you regain the spell slot instead of the individual spell.
 If the spell is once per battle, you also regain the slot after the battle.
 In case of an at-will spell, you can cast it at-will that battle, and then regain the slot after the battle.

 This increased specialization comes at a cost, however, by limiting your overall spell choice.
 Choose two bloodlines in addition to your own bloodline.
 You can only cast sorcerer spells of these three bloodlines, as well as any spells gained through your Spell Access class feature.
 If a spell belongs to multiple bloodlines, you can cast it if you have access to one of them.